About Our School

 What is the orientation process for new students?

 Orientation includes completing the Introduction to Online Learning Course in the Online School.
 This course is designed to familiarize students and Learning Coaches with the Online School platform and other tools required to succeed in our school.
-Learning Coaches and students must also attend an online orientation session in the first 2 days after enrollment.
-Information provided for this session is obtained in a welcome letter received by the family via email.
+Learning Coaches and students must also attend an online orientation session in the first two days after enrollment.
+Information provided for this session is obtained in a welcome letter that's emailed to the family.

 Northeast Florida Virtual Charter School Board and Operation Policies

-Florida Cyber Charter Academy at Clay is governed by a Board comprised of community leaders.
+FLCCA @ Clay is governed by a Board composed of community leaders.
 Public notice of our board meetings and posted board documents can be found here.

 Members of the Board

-Deborah Van Horn, is currently pursuing a BSET in Information Systems Technology with a specialization in Cyber Security, at Daytona State College.
+Deborah Van Horn is currently pursuing a BSET in Information Systems Technology with a specialization in Cyber Security at Daytona State College.
 While at Daytona State, she has served as a student ambassador and president of REGROUP (a support and networking club for non-traditional students) and the Culinary Club.
-She left her career as a manager for the Florida Prepaid College Program’s administrative contractor to be a stay-at-home mom for her two children in 2001.
-She has held positions at her children’s public, private and virtual schools since 1993, in various volunteer roles, including serving on PTA, SAC and extra-curricular activity boards and has worked closely with the Volusia County School Board with the implementation of their drop-out prevention program at the Storefront West School.
+She left her career as a manager for the Florida Prepaid College Program's administrative contractor to be a stay-at-home mom for her two children in 2001.
+She has held various volunteer roles at her children's public, private, and virtual schools since 1993, including serving on PTA, SAC, and extracurricular activity boards.
+She has also worked closely with the Volusia County School Board with the implementation of their dropout prevention program at the Storefront West School.

 Melissa Ley previously served as the Board Chair on the Southwest Florida Virtual Charter School Board.
 She also serves as a Board Member on the Northeast Florida Virtual Charter School Board and the Central Florida Virtual School Board.
-She is Parent and Learning Coach to children who attend Florida Cyber Charter Academy at Duval, and a Former Elementary School Teacher.
-Prior to becoming an educator she was a Corporate Trainer and Recruiter.
+She is parent and Learning Coach to children who attend FLCCA @ Duval, and a former elementary school teacher.
+Prior to becoming an educator, she was a corporate trainer and recruiter.

-In 2012 -2013, Melissa Ley was a PTA President for the school she worked at.
-After deciding to leave her education position to stay home to Virtual School her children, Ley remained a part of the PTA and involved for the 2013-2014 School Year.
+In 2012–2013, Melissa was a PTA president for the school she worked at.
+After deciding to leave her education position to stay home to virtually school her children, she remained a part of the PTA and was involved for the 2013–2014 school year.
 She and her children regularly volunteer at her former school.
-Ley's children have attended both traditional and charter schools.
-Ley is a parent advocate and leader in her state for the National Coalition for Public School options.
-Ley received her Bachelor of Science in Elementary Education with an ESOL and Reading Endorsements at St. Petersburg College.
-She has a always had a heart for Education.
+Melissa's children have attended both traditional and charter schools.
+She is a parent advocate and leader in her state for the National Coalition for Public School Options.
+Melissa received her Bachelor of Science in Elementary Education with an ESOL and Reading Endorsements at St. Petersburg College.
+She has always had a heart for education.
 She and her husband, Sam, live in St. Petersburg and are the parents of two daughters.

 FLCCA Clay Board Meetings

-Next Regularly Scheduled Meeting for the Northeast FL Virtual Charter School Board:
+Next Regularly Scheduled Meeting for the Northeast Florida Virtual Charter School Board: